ArjunS07/arjuns07.github.io/content/about.md

 # showReadingTime: false
 ---

-I'm an 11th-grade student at The Shri Ram School, Moulsari, in Delhi NCR, India.
+I'm a 12th-grade student at The Shri Ram School, Moulsari, in Delhi NCR, India.
 I've been programming in some way or the other since I was eleven years old, and today, am the head of my school's computer society, Megabyte.

-Aside from tech, I like learning about just about anything.
-If I'm not at my terminal, you'll usually find me on obscure Wikipedia rabbit holes, bingewatching _Computerphile_ and _3blue1brown_ videos, or curled up with a sci-fi or historical fiction book.

 ### On blogging